-A hard bounce means an email couldn’t be delivered for permanent reasons, like the email address no longer exists or the recipient’s email server has completely blocked delivery of emails from your domain.
-A soft bounce indicates a temporary issue, like the user’s mailbox being too full or their server was temporarily down.
+A hard bounce means an email couldn’t be delivered for permanent reasons like the email address no longer exists or the recipient’s email server has completely blocked the delivery of emails from your domain.
+A soft bounce indicates a temporary issue like the user’s mailbox being too full or their server being temporarily down.

 - Unsubscribe Rate: This is the percentage of people who unsubscribe or opt-out of receiving any further emails.

-- Generated Leads: Email leads are generally leads whose contact information you’ve collected through a product demo request form, content asset download form, contact us form, and/or newsletter opt in form.
-Depending on how you configure the scoring within your marketing automation platform, these leads could be either unqualified leads, marketing qualified leads, or simply as contacts.
+- Generated Leads: Email leads are generally leads whose contact information you’ve collected through a product demo request form, content asset download form, contact us form, and/or newsletter opt-in form.
+Depending on how you configure the scoring within your marketing automation platform, these leads could be either unqualified leads, marketing-qualified leads, or simply contacts.

 Improving Email Deliverability

 Out of all the email marketing benchmarks, deliverability is one of the most critical figures.
 After all, if your deliverability is poor, that negatively impacts all other benchmarks.
 Poor email deliverability typically stems from a bad sender reputation, spam complaints, and/or high bounce rates.
 And once you’ve been dinged, it can be difficult climbing back up.
 Here are some best practices you should follow to improve and maintain good email deliverability.